leouieda/egu2014/README.md

 **Leonardo Uieda and Valéria C. F. Barbosa**

-Satellite observations of gravitational fields have provided geophysicists with exceptionally dense and uniform coverage of data over vast areas.
+Satellite observations of the gravity field have provided geophysicists with exceptionally dense and uniform coverage of data over vast areas.
 This enables regional or global scale high resolution geophysical investigations.